-Ridgewood Choral auditions to be judged by former scholarship winners
+Ridgewood Choral’s 2020 auditions judged by former scholarship winners

-Auditions for the Ridgewood Choral’s Florence Reinauer Memorial Music Award of $2,500 and the Marjorie Vandervoort Vocal Award of $1,200 will be held on March 7, at the Unitarian Society of Ridgewood, 113 Cottage Place, Ridgewood.
+Auditions for the Ridgewood Choral’s Florence Reinauer Memorial Music Award of $2,500 and the Marjorie Vandervoort Vocal Award of $1,200 were held on March 7, 2020 at the Unitarian Society of Ridgewood, 113 Cottage Place, Ridgewood.

 Among the judges are two former Florence Reinauer Memorial Music Award winners, cellist Emma Schmiedecke, 2008 and pianist Carl Patrick Bolleia, 2004.
 Lisa Plasse, a vocalist and flutist who is the founder and director of From the Top Music Studio in Midland Park will round out the judging team.

 Emma Schmiedecke, cellist and 2008 Music Award Winner was most recently awarded a Silver Medal in the Professional Category of the 4th Manhattan International Music Competition.
 She is co-founder of the chamber group Duo Caprice, is a core member of OrchestraOne NYC, and is a teaching artist in cello for the Youth Orchestra of St. Luke’s.
 Emma recently received both a Graduate Diploma and a Master of Music in Cello Performance from the Schulich School of Music of McGill University.
 She also holds an Artist Diploma from the Glenn Gould School of the Royal Conservatory of Music, a Bachelor of Music from the Bard College Conservatory of Music, and a Bachelor of Arts in Art History from Bard College, all magna cum laude.